gaucho1978/BACCAble/docs/architecture/USB_DIAGNOSTICS.md

    processing continues during capture.
 4. Save complete 16-byte records and decode the fields below.
 Each stream uses that board's local clock, so timestamps from different boards need alignment.
-5. Disconnect to expire capture, or disable it and Save in the menu.
+5. Disconnect to expire capture, or disable it and leave Feature setup.
 A connected auxiliary capture port keeps the board set awake.
-Timeout changes the current session; save OFF explicitly if capture should also stay off after reboot.
+Timeout changes the current session; select OFF and leave Feature setup if capture should also stay off after reboot.

 | Bytes | Meaning |
 | --- | --- |